 First, you need to boil the glasses, let’s say 15 minutes.
 Take them out and put them upside down on a cloth.
 Be careful as they are hot.

 Of the 10 oranges, you take 5 together with the lemon.
 Rinse them in cold water to get the dust off and then shred the peel.
-I would suggest shredding medium thick as too thick will not taste so nice.
+I would suggest shredding medium-thick as too thick will not taste so nice.
 Put the peel shreddings into the marmalade cooking pot.

 Now you can start to peel all the fruit and cut it in smaller pieces.
-At the end of the season, because the oranges are so sweet, I might add 3 extra oranges to the 10 oranges but I will not increase the amount of sugar.
+At the end of the season, because the oranges are so sweet, I might add 3 extra oranges to the 10 oranges, but I will not increase the amount of sugar.

 When all is ready, you add the cut fruit to the peel and put the pot on the fire.
 Bring it to boil with the lid on.
 Once you have a hard boil, reduce the heat to bring the mix to a soft boil.
 Remove the lid as the amount has to reduce to at least half.
-You will enjoy the fact that the whole house will fill with the wonderful aroma of oranges.
+You will enjoy the fact that the entire house will fill with the wonderful aroma of oranges.

 How long does it take